opbokel/hellway/README.md

 * The button starts the game and accelerates.
 * Up also accelerates, down breaks, and you can move left to right.
 * It is possible to break and accelerate at the same time, this will break with half intensity (Heel-and-toe).

+## Game Over Screen
+Gives you a full status of the game session.
+* S: Score (also distance) in decimal.
+This is a direct conversion of the HUD.
+* T: The total time you spend playing in seconds.
+* G: The time you spent gliding (unable to accelerate) in seconds.
+* H: The number of times you hit another car.
+* C: Total number of checkpoints.
+* Last line is a unique identifier of the version of the game and the configuration played.
+By uniquely identifying, this makes it easy to compare scores among friends and online, and also for archiving your scores, it reads like this:
+GameMode (0 to F) | Difficulty Switch 1 (B - A) Difficulty Switch 2 (B - A) | Game Version.
+Example: E|AB|1.10

+* Holding the fire button allows you to see the traffic passing by (like in the previous version).

 ## Closing Thoughts
 A very special thanks to all the AtariAge community.
 You can get the most recent updates about Hellway in https://atariage.com/forums/topic/316402-hellway-an-atari-2600-homebrew-with-love/